V-Holguin/SubscriptionTiers/README.md

     - This can mean regular Platinum customers shop for clothing, but again this is a very small sample.

 ## Step 5: Conclusions and Specified Recommendations
-- In addition to the ideas to drive Platinum subscriptions outlined earlier, we now have seen 0.08% of Platinum members are regular customers.
+- In addition to the ideas to drive Platinum subscriptions outlined earlier, we now have seen 0.08% of Platinum members are regular customers and Platinum members shop for Family items over other items.
   - A more specified promotion may be a "Buy More, Save More" type deal that targets Platinum members.
 This could push the population of regular customers towards a Platinum membership, since they seem to avoid it currently.
   - This also supports the idea of reviewing pricing and perk differences between tiers.
     - For the percentage of Platinum members being repeat customers to be that low, there must be a better value in Silver and Gold memberships over Platinum when it comes to repeat purchases, which is why these customers won't sign up for Platinum.
+  - An additional promotion idea could be increased savings on Sports items for Platinum members.
+This should help bring more customers that shop for personal items rather than just from shoppers in the Family category.

 ## Step 6: Construct a Report that Outlines Findings Using Microsoft Word
 - Seen [here.]()